lonehack/lightmusic/README.txt

 Play sound from detected light

-A simple C++ code to locate brightest pixel for frequency and amplitude and play sound with OpenCV and Alsa.
+A simple C++ code to locate brightest pixel for frequency and amplitude and play sound with OpenCV 2.4 and libasound.

 Command: LightMusic <camera_number> <buffer_length> <low_freq> <hi_freq>
 ex : LightMusic 1 5620 261 1760